RommelTJ/ExercisesAndAlgorithms/interview_tips/5-24HoursBeforeYourOnSite.md

 3. Debug your code.
 Walk through your code with sample input, look for off-by-one-errors and other bugs.

 This high-level, "What's my problem solving process" is great to keep thinking about the morning of your interview.

+## Precompute your morning

+Decision fatigue is real.
+It's why successful people like Mark Zuckerberg and Barack Obama always wear the same thing — to minimize the number of decisions they make each morning.
+Luckily, it's easy to avoid decision fatigue once you're aware of it!

+Plan the boring stuff ahead of time.
+Here are a few suggestions to get you started:
+* Pack your bag.
+Include a snack and water bottle.
+* Lay out some nice clothes.
+Dress a tiny step above what others in the office are wearing (usually they'll be sporting jeans and a t-shirt).
+* Plan your breakfast.
+For your brain's sake, try to include eggs, berries, and avocado.
+* Choose your route to the office.
+Expect traffic.
+Scope out the parking situation if you're driving.
+* Tarantino your morning.
+Work backwards from about 30 minutes before your interview, and figure out what time you need to wake up.
+* Set an alarm (or ten).
+Remember that you want time in the morning to chill, eat a leisurely breakfast, and sip on a cup of coffee.
+* Brainstorm a pump-up routine.
+Come up with a few things to get you stoked.